uxsolutions/bootstrap-datepicker/README.md

 All options that take a "Date" can handle a `Date` object; a String formatted according to the given `format`; or a timedelta relative to today, eg '-1d', '+6m +1y', etc, where valid units are 'd' (day), 'w' (week), 'm' (month), and 'y' (year).

+### direction

+String.
+Default: 'right'

+Orientation of the Selector Popup, can be 'left' or 'right'

 ### format

 String.
 Default: 'mm/dd/yyyy'